 Design: bulbous buds

-Amazon has opted for a minimalist, if not particularly stylish design with the Echo Buds.
+Amazon has opted for a minimalist, if not particularly stylish or premium design with the Echo Buds.
 They’re plastic and all black, save for the blue or red ear tips, of which you get three sizes, and are much chunkier than AirPods, though not heavy in the ear.
+They're also notably awkward to remove from the case.
+I dropped my pair at least three times.

-There are no physical controls on the buds, with all of the hard work being assigned to Alexa.
+There are no physical controls on the buds, but they are touch sensitive, which you can customise in the app (more on that in a bit).
 A volume rocker would have been nice, but hey ho.

 Features: Let’s ear it for Alexa